DarkCat09/python-aternos/docs/howto/server.md

 `start()` can be called with arguments:

- - headstart (bool): Start server in headstart mode which allows you to skip all queue.
+ - headstart (bool): Start server in headstart mode which allows you to skip all the queue.
  - accepteula (bool): Automatically accept Mojang EULA.

 If you want to launch your server instantly, use this code: